Oryzone/OryzoneBoilerplateBundle/Resources/doc/index.md

 <a name="installation-step2"></a>
 ### Step 2.
 Configure the Autoloader
-Add the Oryzone namespace to your autoloader:
+If you installed the bundle using the git submodule approach you need to add the Oryzone namespace to your autoloader:

     <?php
     // app/autoload.php